The Complete Luxury Travel Guide to Fiji 💎 [2025]© FijiPocketGuide.com

 5 Days in Fiji

 Five days is enough time for a quick island-hopping itinerary in the Mamanuca and Yasawa Islands or check out Fiji’s landscape of resorts and adventure activities along the Coral Coast and Pacific Harbour.
 Alternatively, take a charter flight to and between Vanua Levu and Taveuni.
-Check out our Fiji Luxury Itinerary: 5 Days for inspiration.

-7 Days / One Week in Fiji
+7 Days / 1 Week in Fiji

 A week in Fiji gives you time to relax in any one of the island groups, but for those who want to move around, you could take a road trip around Viti Levu or do some island-hopping in the Mamanuca and Yasawa Islands.
-Alternatively, you could explore between the two less-visited islands, Vanua Levu and Taveuni.
-See Fiji Luxury Itinerary: 7 Days (Sand & Sea) or Fiji Luxury Itinerary: 7 Days (Culture & Nature) for trip ideas.

-14 Days / Two Weeks in Fiji
+14 Days / 2 Weeks in Fiji

 14 days allows you to extend itineraries suggested for a week.
-It will also give you time to explore a mix of Viti Levu and the Mamanuca/Yasawa Islands or Viti Levu, Vanua Levu and Taveuni, or a week in Kadavu and a week in Viti Levu… Check out more suggestions in Fiji Luxury Itinerary: 14 Days.
+It will also give you time to explore a mix of Viti Levu and the Mamanuca/Yasawa Islands or Viti Levu, Vanua Levu and Taveuni, or a week in Kadavu and a week in Viti Levu

-The Luxury Guide to Fiji© Unsplash
+The Complete Luxury Travel Guide to Fiji 💎 [2025]© FijiPocketGuide.com

-Where to Visit: Luxury Travel to Viti Levu
+Where to Visit: Viti Levu

 If you’re looking for a fly-and-flop getaway, most find Fiji’s main island more than satisfactory.
 Viti Levu is Fiji’s largest island with several breathtaking destinations within one landmass.
-Viti Levu is a top choice for luxury travellers on a limited time or perhaps looking for more than just beaches.
+Viti Levu is a top choice for luxury travellers who are on a limited time or perhaps looking for more than just beaches.

 Nadi, Denarau and the Coral Coast

 You don’t need to travel far from Nadi International Airport before arriving in paradise.
-Nadi, Denarau and the Coral Coast are the closest regions to the airport ensuring that you transition into “Fiji time” quickly.
-Nadi has its own small yet indulgent selection of luxury resorts.
-Wherever you decide to spend your R&R time, you’ll also have the option to enjoy some exclusive tours from helicopter flights to heavenly spa treatments.
-Go to The Luxury Guide to Nadi for more information.
+Nadi, Denarau and the Coral Coast are the closest regions to the airport, ensuring that you transition into “Fiji time” quickly.
+Nadi is home to a charming selection of luxury resorts that offer a lavish experience.

-While Nadi is great, most seeking a luxury holiday close to the airport set their sights on Denarau, a manmade island that is exclusively home to five-star resorts, luxury apartments and private residences.
+While Nadi is great, most seeking a luxury holiday close to the airport set their sights on Denarau, a manmade island exclusively home to five-star resorts, luxury apartments and private residences.
 Find out more in The Luxury Guide to Denarau Island.

 For those desperate for golden-sand beaches tucked between lush palms and vibrant coral reefs, head to the Coral Coast.
 Stretching along the southern coast of Viti Levu, the Coral Coast is blessed with some exclusive five-star resorts offering a holiday that dreams are made of.
-Discover the Coral Coast further in The Luxury Guide to the Coral Coast.

 Pacific Harbour, Suva and the Suncoast

 Viti Levu’s Pacific Harbour, Suva and the Suncoast might be a little further from the airport, but those seeking adventure or want to get a little off the beaten track will be served here.
-The Pacific Harbour and Beqa Island are not only home to some of Fiji’s best scuba diving and river tours, but you’ll immerse in pure indulgence with spectacular fine dining and utterly relaxing day spas.
-Find out more in The Luxury Guide to Pacific Harbour & Beqa.
+The Pacific Harbour and Beqa Island offer outstanding scuba diving and river tours, alongside exquisite fine dining and truly relaxing day spas.

 About 40 minutes drive from the Pacific Harbour is Fiji’s capital, Suva.
-Jam-packed with culture and city charm, Suva has very few but exclusive luxury accommodations, dining and activities to experience.
+Jam-packed with culture and city charm, Suva has few but exclusive luxury accommodations, dining and activities to experience.
 Learn more in The Luxury Guide to Suva.

 One of the best luxuries of the Suncoast is that not many people know about it yet.
 This northern side of Viti Levu provides a tranquil retreat on the sunniest side of the island.
 The Suncoast hides a wealth of luxury experiences, from having authentic cuisine prepared in your own private villa to staying on a private island.
-Find out more in The Luxury Guide to the Suncoast.

 The Luxury Guide to Fiji© FijiPocketGuide.com

-Where to Visit: Luxury Travel to the Mamanuca and Yasawa Islands
+Where to Visit: Mamanuca and Yasawa Islands

 A mix of sandy coral atolls and rugged volcanic islands make up the Mamanuca and Yasawa Islands.
 Quick to get to, especially with a helicopter or seaplane charter, these island groups ensure a true island experience just a short flight from Nadi Airport or Denarau.